Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 `pressureMode` (Section 18):
 * **0** - disabled (reported as 0).
 * **1** - **Vaisala RPM411** BARO-CAP sensor (the RS41-SGP pressure board).
 Plug it into the rear connector; no calibration needed.
 Highly recommended and required for accurate ozone work.
 Readings are smoothed with a light Kalman filter.
-* **2** - estimation from altitude, temperature and humidity (the barometric formula).
+* **2** - estimation from GPS altitude (the ISA barometric model).
 Set `seaLevelPressure` to the current MSL pressure for your region.
-Order-of-magnitude accuracy only, for when no RPM411 is fitted.
+Order-of-magnitude accuracy only, for when no RPM411 is fitted. **RSM4x4 / RSM4x5 only** - the estimation maths does not fit the RSM4x2 / RSM4x1 flash, so on those boards mode 2 reports 0 (use mode 1 with an RPM411 instead).
+The Sounding Software hides the option for the older boards.

 ### Heating